 Both will dry you up and make you feel thirsty.
 You want to stay away from Egyptian foods that are too spicy and/or salty like koshary, renga and fiseekh.

 It’s preferable to stick to foods that will give you a burst of energy the next day and leave you feeling lightweight.
-Try fresh fruit and vegetables, yoghurt or whole grain cereal for a boost of energy and a lightweight feeling all day.
+Try fresh fruit and vegetables, yogurt or whole grain cereal for a boost of energy and a lightweight feeling all day.